whllnd/gaiaDR1/README.md

-# gaiaM30
+# gaiaDR1
-Hunting down a middleweight black hole in M30 using the ESA Gaia data release 1
+Exploring different apsects of the GAIA Data Release 1